THE STAMFORD ARMS

 Work on Phase One is expected to start on-site in June 2021 and is expected to run until the end of July 2022.

 THE MAIN BUILDING

 Where new additions are added, such as the two differing sized dormers these will be clad in the charred timber cladding, providing a visual link to the mock Tudor cladding and the new extension.
-Employing a controlled palette of materials assists in generating a site wide architectural dialogue aiming to create a quality sense of place.

 NEW-BUILD FAMILY HOUSES